billstclair/elm-dev-random/example/README.md

-This directory contains two implementations of a simple Diceware passphrase generator, using the `DevRandom` module to generate random numbers for the dice rolls.
+This directory contains a simple Diceware passphrase generator, using the `DevRandom` module to generate random numbers for the dice rolls.

 ## Files

-* `noports.elm` is a pure Elm version, that uses the (_not_ cryptographically secure) Elm `Random` module.
-* `ports.elm` is a version that uses two ports to the JavaScript code in the [`site`](site/) directory to call `window.crypto.getRandomBytes()`, which _is_ cryptographically secure.
-It must be compiled into JavaScript for use by `site/index.html`.
-* `Diceware.elm` is a shared user interface module used by both `noports.elm` and `ports.elm`.
+* `Main.elm` is the top-level user interface module.
 * `DicewareStrings.elm` contains the 7,776 (6^5) Diceware strings, one for each roll of five six-sided dice.
 * `NewDiceWareStrings.elm` contains the EFF's new 7,776 Diceware strings.
 * `ShortDicewareStrings.elm` contains the EFF's new 1,296 (6^4) Diceware strings.
 * `eff_large_wordlist.txt` contains just the words for the Electronic Freedom Foundation's long [new word lists](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases).
 This file is here just to archive it.
 The code uses `NewDicewareStrings.elm`.
 * `eff_short_wordlist_1.txt` contains just the words for the Electronic Freedom Foundation's first short word list.
 Again, just here as an archive.

-## Running the examples
+## Running the example

-The easiest way to run `noports.elm` is via Elm reactor:
+To run the example in `elm reactor`

     cd .../elm-dev-random/example
     elm reactor

-Then aim your web browser at [localhost:8000/noports.elm](http://localhost:8000/noports.elm).
+Then aim your web browser at [localhost:8000/Main.elm](http://localhost:8000/Main.elm).

-In order to run `ports.elm`, you need to compile it into JavaScript as `site/js/Main.js`:
+In order to run it with real ports, you need to compile it into JavaScript as `site/js/elm.js`:

     cd .../elm-dev-random/example
     bin/build

-Then aim your web browser at `site/index.html`.
+Then aim your web browser at `site/index.html` (or run `elm reactor`, and aim your browser at [localhost:8000/site/index.html](http://localhost:8000/site/index.html)).

 The `site` directory is live at [lisplog.org/diceware](https://lisplog.org/diceware/).